veloek/php-rest/README.md

 phpREST
 =======

-A REST implementation for simple setup of RESTful web services.
+A REST server implementation for simple setup of RESTful web services.

-<b>A simple example</b>:
+To demonstrate usage of the included example service, I've created a simple frontend with HTML and JavaScript doing ajax calls to the service.
+You can test it [here](http://veloek.github.com/php-rest/).

+<b>The simplest of examples</b>:

 ```php
 <?php